NYU-METS/Main/README.md

 # NYU Metropolitan Mobile Bandwidth Trace

 ## Summary
 NYU Metropolitan Mobile Bandwidth Trace, a.k.a.
 NYU-METS, is a LTE mobile bandwidth dataset that were measured in New York City metropolitian area.
+It covers several transportation scenarios like Subway, Bus, Ferry etc.

 ## Access